acemod/ACE3/wiki/feature/microdagr.md

 - For this you obviously need a `vector 21`.
 - Go to the options menu (Click in `1` area, above the bar).
 - Click on `Connect to` (`20`).
-- Pull out your `vector 21`.
+- Pull out your `Vector 21`.
  - Press and hold both <kbd>R</kbd> and <kbd>Tab&nbsp;↹</kbd> until the red pointing circle appears.
  - Sight the circle on the object and release both keys.
-- The data on the main menu now have changed, you can now see the azimuth the range and the elevation of the point you sighted.
+- The data on the main menu now has changed, you can now see the azimuth the range and the elevation of the point you sighted.
 - Note that the compass menu also changed and now features the azimuth, compass bearing, distance and grid position of the point you sighted.

 Note that the results of the measure you took won't change until you do an other measure.